SAP/terraform-exporter-btp/docs/btptf_create-json.md

 ```
   -d, --directory string    ID of the directory
   -h, --help                help for create-json
-  -p, --path string         Full path to JSON file with list of resources (default: 'btpResources_<account-id>.json') (default "btpResources.json")
+  -p, --path string         Full path to JSON file with list of resources (default "btpResources_<account-id>.json")
-  -r, --resources string    Comma-separated list of resources to be included (default: 'all') (default "all")
+  -r, --resources string    Comma-separated list of resources to be included (default "all")
   -s, --subaccount string   ID of the subaccount
 ```